Is Ba Oh 2 An Acid Or Base

 Barium hydroxide is utilized in analytical chemistry for various purposes, including:

-1. Titration of Organic Acids: It is employed as a titrant in the determination of organic acids in various samples.
+1. Titration of Organic Acids: It is employed as a titrant in the determination of organic acids in various samples And that's really what it comes down to..

 2. Detection of Carbon Dioxide: As mentioned earlier, its reaction with carbon dioxide to form barium carbonate is used as a test for the presence of CO₂.